Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

 - Subtitle downloads and metadata saving for use in Plex or other media managers

-Of course, for quick one-off clips, I still use extensions, since they’re a single click away.
-But when I want to save a whole season, a long playlist, or high-bitrate 4K movies, I switch to StreamFab for its faster and more stable performance across different sites, and less concern that a browser update will suddenly break my setup.
+For quick one-off clips, I still use extensions, since they are a single click away.
+But when I want to save a whole season, a long playlist, or high-bitrate 4K movies, I switch to StreamFab for its faster and more stable performance across different sites — and for the peace of mind that a browser update will not suddenly break my setup.

 Again, all the usual legal notes apply: always use such tools for personal offline use only, and respect each service's terms.